psliwa/PHPPdf/README.markdown

 Attributes can by setted as XML attributes directly after tag name or by means of mentioned "stylesheet" tag.
 HTML "style" attribute dosn't exist.

 Library is very strict in respect of corectness of tags and attributes.
-If unexisted tag or attribute is used, document won't parse - siutable exception will be thrown.
+If unexisted tag or attribute is used, document won't parse - suitable exception will be thrown.

 Inheritance
 ------------

-"id" attribute has entirly different mean than in HTML.
+"id" attribute has entirely different mean than in HTML.
 Id must by unique in whole document, otherwise parsing error occurs.
 Id attribute is used to identify tags in inheritance.
 Example:

     <pdf>
         <dynamic-page>